 Despite the aggressive effort to drive the Navajo-Churro into extinction, small flocks of “old type” sheep survived in isolated villages and canyons of the Southwest.
 But over time numbers dwindled to less than 500.
 In 1977 Dr. Lyle McNeal of Utah State University initiated the Navajo Sheep Project and in partnership with dedicated individuals and conservancies the breed was painstakingly rescued.
 In 1986 the Navajo-Churro Sheep Association began registering sheep based on a set of phenotypic standards (or breed characteristics) to help breeders conform their flocks to “type” and register new animals with limited or no pedigree information.
 The sheep population now has a registry in the thousands but is still listed as “threatened” by The Livestock Conservancy.

 We are members of the Navajo-Churro Sheep Association and breed for high quality register-able stock.
 Kelli Dunaj joined the Navajo-Churro Sheep Association’s Board in September 2016.
-Farms we are so pleased to have acquired stock from include Bide-A-Wee Farm, McKenzie Creek Ranch, Spin Dance Acres, Sage Springs Churros, Puddleduck Farm, Where the Sun Rises Farm, Rio Milagro Farm, and Bradford Ranch.
-Schedule a ranch tour to meet these amazing sheep in person.
-For a fascinating read check out Wolfkiller: Wisdom From a Nineteenth-Century Navajo Shepherd.
+Farms and shepherds we are so pleased to have acquired stock from include Bide-A-Wee Farm, McKenzie Creek Ranch, Spin Dance Acres, Sage Springs Churros, Puddleduck Farm, Where the Sun Rises Farm, Rio Milagro Farm, Bradford Ranch, Jay’s Navajo-Churro Lamb & Wool, Cedar Mesa Ranch, and Kelly Skacy.

 Native Shorthorn Cattle